About

 University of California, Davis

-Dr. Heather N. Bischel is an Associate Professor in the Department of Civil and Environmental Engineering at UC Davis.
-Bischel’s research aims to support public and environmental health through safe and effective water and wastewater management.
-In 2020, Bischel launched the wastewater-based disease surveillance program of Healthy Davis Together (HDT), a collaboration between the City of Davis and UC Davis to combat COVID-19.
-HDT’s wastewater-based epidemiology program’s overall success has earned national recognition, including mentions in WIRED, The Wall Street Journal, and The Washington Post.
+Dr. Heather N. Bischel is an Associate Professor of Civil and Environmental Engineering at UC Davis.
+Dr. Bischel’s research aims to support public and environmental health through safe and effective water and wastewater management.
+In 2020, Dr. Bischel launched the wastewater-based disease surveillance program of Healthy Davis Together (HDT), a collaboration between the City of Davis and UC Davis to combat COVID-19.
+The overall success of HDT and its wastewater program earned national recognition, with media highlights in WIRED, The Wall Street Journal, and The Washington Post.

 Colleen Naughton